Arytur/Spotify-data/README.md

 # Spotify-data
 Django project based on Spotify API.
-This is my final project from Coderslab Bootcamp Backend Developer.
+This is my final project created at Coderslab Bootcamp Backend Developer.